jpvargasdev/profile/public/content/impossible.md

 - [x] Become a senior developer
 - [x] Build and maintain a mobile app
 - [~] Launch an indie product
-- [ ] Earn income from a personal project
+- [x] Earn income from a personal project
 - [ ] Reach 10,000+ app downloads
 - [ ] Make a GitHub repo with 100+ stars
 - [x] Build and train an AI application
 - [ ] Contribute to open source regularly
-- [ ] Get AWS or Cloud certification
+- [ ] Get any Cloud certification
-- [ ] Speak at a tech meetup or conference
+- [x] Speak at a tech meetup or conference
-- [ ] Be interviewed for a podcast or article
+- [x] Be interviewed for a podcast or article
-- [ ] Mentor someone in tech
+- [x] Mentor someone in tech

 ---